-Crew Chief: Don RicciThis aircraft is on loan from the National Museum of Naval Aviation at Pensacola, Florida.
+Crew Chief: Don RicciThis aircraft is on loan from the National Naval Aviation Museum at Pensacola, Florida.

 F-105F Thunderchief Specifications